Melodi17/Carp/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/melodi17/carp/badge/master)](https://www.codefactor.io/repository/github/melodi17/carp/overview/master)
 [![](https://github.com/Melodi17/Carp/actions/workflows/dotnet.yml/badge.svg)](https://github.com/Melodi17/Carp/actions/workflows/dotnet.yml)

-> Currently Carp is in its first public release, it may not be the most stable language for large projects, please report any issues through the GitHub issues page.
+> Currently Carp is in early public releases, it may not be the most stable language for large projects, please report any issues through the GitHub issues page.

 ### What's new in version 1.0.4/5?
 These versions were focused on fixing bugs, and adding more support.